-Brunswick High School students won this year’s countywide Academic Tournament, achieving their second win in the tournament’s history.
-Their first was in 1985.
-As the home of the championship team, Brunswick High gets to showcase the trophy for the year.
+Brunswick High School students won this year’s countywide Academic Tournament, achieving their third win in the tournament’s history.
+Their first was in 1985, and they won again in 2017.
+As the home of the championship team, Brunswick High gets to display the trophy.

 Tradition includes bestowing the Charles “Chuck” Thomas Memorial Award, often referred to as the curriculum specialists’ award, after the championship to an individual or group who has made significant contributions to the tournament’s success.
-This year’s award winner was Urbana High School Principal Dave Kehne.
-According to tournament coordinator Nick Diaz, “Mr. Kehne attended all eight matches this year.
-By agreeing to host the Academic Tournament at Linganore High when he was principal there, Mr. Kehne gave the event a much-needed home.
-With this award we honor his exceptional support.”
+This year’s award winner is Walkersville High School math teacher Darrin P. Drum, who has served admirably as one of the Academic Tournament coaches at his school.